BantamJoe/Simple-Self-Driving-Character/README.md

 # Simple-Self-Driving-Character

-> Bismillahi Rahmani Rahim.
-All praise be to Allah, Who teaches human to His Kalam and gives him a skills. *This expression is **not** propaganda.
-It expresses only a tribute of respect and gratitude of the author to the true Creator.*

 Simple self driving character project on Unity, with machine learning was inspired by [Udacity self driving car simulator](https://github.com/udacity/self-driving-car-sim).

 The aim of this project - is to help people to upgrade their skills, increase knowledge and share some ideas in machine learning.